loopsocial/firework_sdk_official/README_v2.md

 			/>

+### Required Attributes

-- {desired_width} : Specify the basic width of the view, this is required attribute.
+[x] android:layout_width : Specify the basic width of the view, this is required attribute.
-- {desired_height} : Specify the basic height of the view, this is required attribute.
+[x] android:layout_height : Specify the basic height of the view, this is required attribute.
+[x] app:feedId : Any integer value to uniquely identify video feed.

+### Optional Attributes

-- app:feedLayout={grid | horizontal | vertical} : This attribute specifies the layout for displaying thumbnails.
+[x] app:feedLayout : This attribute specifies the layout for displaying video feed.
 The possible values are

+- Grid
+- Horizontal
+- Vertical

+The default value is Horizontal

 a.
-Grid -  Will layout video feed in a multiple ```rows> x <columns>``` format.
+Grid :  It layouts video feed in a multiple ```<rows> x <columns>``` format and scrolls vertically.
+The default column value is 2. you can specify columns with xml attribute ```app:columns```
-It will scroll vertically.
-If optional attribute ```app:columns``` is not specified, the default columm number is 2.

 <img src="screenshots/grid.jpg"  width="270" height="480"> <img src="screenshots/grid_with_title.jpg"  width="270" height="480">

-b. horizontal -  Will layout video feed as a single row and will function as a horizontal scrollable view.
+b. horizontal : It layouts video feed as a single row that works as a horizontal scrollable view.

 <img src="screenshots/Horizontal_video_list.png"  width="270" height="480">

-c. vertical - Will layout video feed as a single column and will function as a vertical scrollable view.
+c. vertical : It layout video feed as a single column and functions as a vertical scrollable view.

 <img src="screenshots/vertical.jpg"  width="270" height="480"> <img src="screenshots/vertical_with_title.jpg"  width="270" height="480">

-We recommend using layout_height="match_parent" when feedLayout is specified as either Vertical or Grid and using definite height defined either as % of the parent viewgroup's height or specified in terms of dp when feedLayout is horizontal
+We recommend using layout_height="match_parent" when feedLayout is specified as either Vertical or Grid.
+Use definite height defined either as % of the parent viewgroup's height or specified in terms of absolute value in dp when feedLayout is Horizontal

 	       e.g